XPress: Simple Truth Expression Language

 Background

-element value. and you wished there were an easy wy to create dynamic expressions at compile time as a literal string
+How many times you needed a quick, simple method to create expressions in a Json or XML element value. and you wished there were an easy wy to create dynamic expressions at compile time as a literal string to be compiled and evaluated at runtime using the same powerful CLR.
+Well, I have!

 The need for string expressions that can be simply expressed at compile time by engineers or non-engineering business or support team, has been a recurring theme through out my career.
 Whether its is business rules, business teams needs to modify it and change it frequently at runtime. or operation rules that devops team would like to control at runtime without the need to make a new deployment.